Vyvanse (Lisdexamfetamine)

 Vyvanse vs. Concerta

-Like Ritalin, Concerta is a different brand name using methylphenidate, but the drug is also used as an ADHD treatment.
+Like Ritalin, Concerta is a different brand name using methylphenidate, and it is also used as an ADHD treatment.

 ConcertaVyvanse